Attitude of Gratitude: A Grounded Mindfulness Practice

 Guided mindfulness can support gratitude by helping beginners slow down, notice experience, and stay with one simple cue.
 A short audio practice may be easier than sitting in silence with a blank page.

 Mindful.net is a mindfulness app that teaches mindfulness practices and meditation techniques for beginners and everyday life.
-Tools like Mindful.net, Calm, and Headspace can be useful when you want structure, but the core practice is still yours: notice, name, feel, and return.
+Tools like Mindful.net, Calm, and Headspace can be useful when you want structure, but the core practice remains personal: notice what is present, name what helps, feel it honestly, and return without forcing a mood.

 You do not need an app to be grateful.
 You may only need a kitchen chair, two steady breaths, and one honest sentence.
 For people who like guided reflection, the Mindfulness Practices App can support a short gratitude meditation without turning it into a performance.